DamSenViet/lahacks-improved/README.md

 ```
 npm start
 ```
+**Note: The 'npm start' command also resets the database 'lahacks' used in this project.
+If you'd like to change this, please fix it in `package.json`**

 This will start the server on [port 8080](http://127.0.0.1:8080) assuming your host is localhost.

 # Using the Test Folder Prototype